 By the way, the phrase “native wildflower” is defined by the Woodland Trust as meaning “Any species that has made its way to the UK naturally, not intentionally or accidentally introduced by humans.
 In terms of trees and plants, these are species that recolonised the land when the glaciers melted after the last ice age and before the UK was disconnected from mainland Europe.”

-In other words, native plant species are ones that have lived in the UK for a very long time indeed.
+In other words, native plant species have lived in the UK for a very long time indeed.

 Violets and primroses have to be my favourite spring wildflowers.
 They evoke memories of days with my cousins.
 We’d take a picnic into the woods where the ground was festooned with clumps of wild primroses.
 On the way back was a little clump of violets just tucked into the base of a tree.
 Every year I looked out for them…still do if I happen to go back to the old home village (which isn’t very often)

 Summer wouldn’t be summer without a big old splash of Leucanthemum vulgare (oxeye daisies), birdsfoot trefoil or buttercups.
-Bright, happy flowers that radiate joy.
-And who could resist the idea of frolicking in a wildflower meadow.
+Bright, happy flowers that radiate joy across wildflower meadows and gardens.
+And who could resist the idea of frolicking in a wildflower meadow?
 There’s a beautiful wildflower meadow as you climb the hill from Lake Windermere to Beatrix Potter’s house.
 The footpath takes you across the middle of it.
 Divine!

 Once the summer cacophony of colour has faded, autumn wildflowers have their own special charm.
 They’re less profuse than summer wildflowers but no less beautiful.

-How about the autumn hawkbit?
+How about the autumn Hawkbit?
 Or toadflax?
 I love toadflax.
 Another favourite is the Wild Carrot.
-I adore the umbellifers but these ones are all frothy and lacy and followed by intricate seedheads.
+I adore the umbellifers but these are all frothy and lacy and followed by intricate seed heads.